daos-stack/daos/doc/quickstart.md

 ## Software Dependencies

-DAOS requires a C99-capable compiler, a golang compiler, and the scons build tool.
+DAOS requires a C99-capable compiler, a Go compiler, and the scons build tool.
 Moreover, the DAOS stack leverages the following open source projects:
 - [CaRT](https://github.com/daos-stack/cart) that relies on both [Mercury](https://mercury-hpc.github.io) and [Libfabric](https://ofiwg.github.io/libfabric/) for lightweight network transport and [PMIx](https://github.com/pmix/master) for process set management.
 See the CaRT repository for more information on how to build the CaRT library.
 - [PMDK](https://github.com/pmem/pmdk.git) for persistent memory programming.
 - [SPDK](http://spdk.io) for userspace NVMe device access and management.